adekbadek/amp-mm/README.md

 ## How to use this project

-- Declare if a page should be also build as AMP page in the frontmatter (by default, it's not)
+- Declare if a page should be also built as AMP page in the [frontmatter](https://middlemanapp.com/basics/frontmatter/) (by default, it's not)
 - Custom helpers:
   - `amp_img()` - in the non-AMP version, it will output a regular image tag
   - `is_amp()`